 What is a virtual museum?
 A museum that is free from the usual constraints of four walls, display cabinets and opening hours.

-Up to date, innovative and multimedia-based by definition, it exploits the virtual world to allow wider access to the collections and items held by the Aosta Valley Regional Natural Science Museum and to spread the culture of natural science.
+Up to date, innovative and multimedia-based by definition, it exploits the virtual world to allow wider access to the collections and items held by the Efisio Noussan Regional Natural Science Museum and to spread the culture of natural science.

 The virtual tool allows us to make our heritage accessible in an authentic centre for interpretation, knowledge and virtual consultation where users can create and guide their own personal learning itineraries through their own actions and choices.

 In the case of the Efisio Noussan Regional Natural Science Museum, the Virtual Museum is even more.
 In fact, it is not just a mere digital representation of the real museum, since the exhibition centre is currently closed to the public for restoration.
 The entire medieval castle of St-Pierre, the historical location of the science museum, is undergoing conservative restoration and is awaiting a new and radical museum refurbishment.

 The Virtual Museum allows therefore to keep alive and accessible collections and exhibits are now housed in the Natural-scientific research center of the Marais la Salle.

 The museum collections - the leaves in the herbarium, the entomology, petrographic and mineralogy collections, the stuffed mammals, birds, reptiles, amphibians and fishes along with the collections of lichens, eggs and nests - have been patiently organised and entered into functional databases in high resolution digital format.